Livin' Thing: Uses in other media

 In 2017, "Livin' Thing" was featured in Telltale's Guardians of the Galaxy game.

 The 1997 feature film Boogie Nights includes the track for the final scene and end credits of the movie.
 Initially, Jeff Lynne refused to release the rights to the song, but changed his mind after viewing a screening of the film with director Paul Thomas Anderson and being impressed.

-The song was featured in Cruella.
+The song was featured in the film Cruella.